Adult Intravenous 2% Lidocaine Infusion for Perioperative Analgesia

 SJUH: All PACU (theatre recovery) areas/J81/J53/J54.

 LGI: All PACU areas/L2/L3/L5/L6.

-- Infusion may run for a maximum of 24 hours following arrival in PACU
+- Infusion usually runs for a maximum of 24 hours

 - Infusion may be discontinued before 24 hours if patient displays any signs or symptoms of toxicity (above)